choiharam/card/README.md

 2. **Who will play the first turn?**
 	- Above in the basic rule, it's written that the Defender shall play the first turn.
 This is because defending(generating an OUTPUT) is more difficult in many cases.
 Additionally, it will make less sense to neutralize the circuit if the game begins with an empty circuit. **BUT** it's up to what the players want.
 So it should be decided before the game begins.
 3. **How many turns do you want to play?**
 	- As mentioned above, the game will end in a certain condition.
 But it might be too long to continue the game until the deck of the cards is empty.
-So one might want to have a limit of the card, or the number of the playing count.
+So one might want to have a limit of the card, or the number of the playing count. **OR** you can decide to use two sets of the card.
+Then, each card will have double of the chance to appear.

 # Printing the Cards
 I'm planning to print out and make it as a physical card.